 Cut Your Fabric

 Leave a 1/4-inch seam allowance around the template before cutting.
+You can mark the lines with a ruler but as you get more practice, you'll be able to get that seam allowance just by eyeing it.
 Continue cutting your fabric until you get the number of hexagons you like.

 Attach the Template to the Fabric